moyni/moyni.github.io/about.markdown

 # talks & panels

 I really enjoy public speaking, both giving talks and taking part in panels or Q&As.
-I have been described as "lively" and "quite direct".

 Previously:
+* Employment and Inclusion *Founders & Coders*
 * Demystifying the Hiring Process *Culturevist*
 * The Importance of Candidate Experience *Energon Events*
 * I'm a Manager, now what? *Circle Community*